ilonajulczuk/egoat/README.md

 - better management of  socket addresses
     - it would be nice if it was configurable, etc

-- replace udp sending to tcp or something else?
 - divide files into smaller parts